vladpopescu0/Talio/docs/feedback/week06/rubric-technology.md

 - For each section, please also argument your choice with a small paragraph and some screenshots or links to Git commits.
 - After that I will check how you completed and go through your codebase one more time. (**MY DECISION ON GRADES IS STILL FINAL**)
 - If you do not wish to complete this rubric, you can still do that and I will complete it after Saturday.
 This means that each element of your codebase will be held to my own scrutiny.

+#### The screenshots can be found here: https://imgur.com/a/XdP7mLG

 ### Dependency Injection

 Application uses dependency injection to connect dependent components.
 No use of static fields in classes.